bryant1410/reified/README.md

 * APIs/wrappers for handling indiration (pointers), as the initial use case is for FFI
 * An optional extended JS interface implementing Harmony Proxies to smooth over the rough edges and make usage easier.
 * Dynamic mapping of structures (useful for mapping out files like TTF font file format for example with header tables and pointer rich structures).
+* String handling and the dynamic sizing that goes along with that